 Get Out of the Water

 If stung by a box jellyfish, people need to act quickly.
 The first thing you need to do is get the person out of the water.
-At the same time, warn other people in the water and get them to come out as well.
+At the same time, warn other people in the water and get them to come out.

 Remove the Tentacles